Janderson/treino_book_refactoring_js/chapter6-treinos/README.md

 4. replace usage of parameters. start maximum
 5. replace usage of parameters. minimum
 6. add a method for a range if value falls within the range (method: contains)

+# Drill/Treino - Combine Func int Transform

+## Drill/Treino - Combine Func int Transform - Steps
+1. install lodash library
+2. create function enrichReading
+3. modify client3 to use enrichReading
+4. create a variable baseCharge and move calculation calculateBaseCharge
+5. modify client3 to use new baseCharge Variable
+6. modify client1 call enrichReading
+7. modify client1 to use also baseCharge Variable
+8. modify client2 call enrichReading
+9. modify client2 to use also baseCharge Variable
+10. move taxableCharge calculation inside enrichReading
+11. modify client2 to use new taxableCharge of aReading

+## informations - Martin Fowler Patterns
+enrich ==> produce same thing with additional transform ==> produce something different